What is “property licensing”?

 What are the penalties for not licensing?

-Failing to license an HMO is a criminal offence under the Housing Act 2004.
-The same offence applies if selective licensing is in force.
+Failing to licence an HMO is a criminal offence under the Housing Act 2004.
+The same offence applies to houses if they require a licence and are not licensed.
 There are a number of penalties:

 - Landlords renting out a property without a licence could face prosecution with an unlimited fine from the Court or the Council can issue a fixed penalty up to £30,000.